Skip to content

 Your hedge is up 300%.
 The market is crashing.
 What do you do?

-This question separates well-designed programs from expensive hobbies.
+This is where well-designed programs separate from costly improvisation.
 Sell too early and you clip a small gain while missing the payoff that justifies years of premium.
 Hold too long and a V-shaped recovery gives it all back.
 Either outcome poisons the program politically.

 Our testing is unambiguous on one point: aggressive profit-taking dramatically underperforms patient, rules-based approaches.
 Beyond that, the specifics of when to sell, whether to rehedge after, and what to do with the proceeds all depend on strike distance, market dynamics, and portfolio context.

-The proceeds question is more important than most people think.
-Done right, monetization transforms a hedge from a cost center into something that generates returns over a full cycle.
-We’ve seen this work in practice.
-The mechanism is straightforward, but the calibration requires real data and backtested validation.
+The proceeds question matters more than most allocators expect.
+Done right, monetization turns the hedge from a carry line into a return contributor over a full cycle.
+The mechanism is straightforward in principle, though the calibration requires real data and validated backtests.

 Governance

-The biggest risk to any tail hedge program isn’t the market.
-It’s the investment committee.
+The biggest risk to any tail hedge program is rarely the market.
+It is the investment committee.

 After three quiet years, every program faces the same pressure.
 The hedge has cost 1% per year with no payoff.
 A board member asks why you’re wasting money.
 The consultant flags it as a drag.
 The CIO, under pressure, agrees to “revisit.”
 This is how programs got killed in 2019, twelve months before March 2020.

 Pre-defined governance rules need to be written down before the first dollar of premium is spent.
 Who can modify the hedge, what triggers monetization, what the continuation criteria are.
 If the program depends on a CIO having the conviction to defend it during a performance review, it will eventually fail.
-We’ve watched this pattern play out repeatedly, and it’s the single most common way programs die, as covered in common mistakes.
+We have watched this pattern repeat across firms, and it is the most common way programs die, as covered in common mistakes.